-Licences will be available for up to 10 years, from 1 July 2023 (or date of licencing following this) through to 30 June 2033.
+Licences will be available for up to 10 years, from 1 July 2023 (or date of licensing following this) through to 30 June 2033.

-A Two-stage process of spectrum access: ‘exclusive right to license’ followed by ‘first-in-first-served’
+A 2-stage process of spectrum access: ‘exclusive right to licence’ followed by ‘first-in first-served’

 From July 1 to December 31 only those with an ‘exclusive right to licence’ will be permitted to place licences in this band.
-An operator will hold this right within a TLA area for 6-months, however the licences placed in this time will endure beyond the end of the exclusive right.
+An operator will hold this right within a territorial local authority (TLA) area for 6 months, however the licences placed in this time will endure beyond the end of the exclusive right.

 All licences will be subject to a resource charge (set out below), as well as other conditions, including a requirement to use-or-lose the licences.

-Regardless of whether a licence is created during the ‘exclusive right to license’ or ‘first-in-first-served’ period, a licence agreement between the Crown and the prospective licensee will be entered into with specific conditions on the licence including use-or-lose provisions.
+Regardless of whether a licence is created during the ‘exclusive right to licence’ or ‘first-in first-served’ period, a licence agreement between the Crown and the prospective licensee will be entered into with specific conditions on the licence including use-or-lose provisions.
 The template licence agreement is provided below.

 In line with previous non-national spectrum assignments, an acquisition limit will apply to licences in the 3.30–3.34 GHz band.
-An operator will be permitted to place licences in no more than 15 TLA areas and no more than one of these TLA areas may be a major urban centre (Auckland, Hamilton, Wellington, or Christchurch).
+An operator will be permitted to place licences in no more than 15 TLA areas and no more than 1 of these TLA areas may be a major urban centre (Auckland, Hamilton, Wellington, or Christchurch).

-The technical rules for licencing in this spectrum are covered in PIBs 39 and 59.
+The technical rules for licensing in this spectrum are covered in PIBs 39 and 59.

-Please note there is no requirement to use any particular frame structure throughout the 3.3 to 3.8 GHz frequency band.
+Please note there is no requirement to use any particular frame structure throughout the 3.3–3.8 GHz frequency band.
 Instead, a non-mandatory recommended frame structure (5G-NR TDD 4:1 DL) is suggested across the full 3.3–3.8 GHz.

-WISPs offering rural broadband services are welcome to use LTE or LTE-like equipment within the 3.30 to 3.34 GHz frequency segment of 3.3 to 3.8 GHz frequency band.
+Wireless internet service providers (WISPs) offering rural broadband services are welcome to use long term evolution (LTE) or LTE-like equipment within the 3.30–3.34 GHz frequency segment of the 3.3–3.8 GHz frequency band.
 Users operating with alternative synchronisation and frame structures can operate in the band, provided that they do not cause interference to users operating with the recommended default synchronisation and frame structure.

-The result of this is that you can use other technologies and frame structures apart from 5G-NR, and you will thus not be limited to only one equipment vendor because there is no expectation to synchronise with 5G-NR systems operating in other parts of the band.
+The result of this is that you can use other technologies and frame structures apart from 5G New Radio (NR), and you will thus not be limited to only 1 equipment vendor because there is no expectation to synchronise with 5G-NR systems operating in other parts of the band.